zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 ## Desired Outcome

-* Focused release notes highlighting Major Features and Major Bug Fixes with rich descriptions
+* Focused release notes highlighting Major Features and Major Bug Fixes with concise descriptions (2-3 sentences, no bullet points)
 * Working, validated code examples for all major features
 * Well-formatted markdown that renders properly on GitHub
 * Release notes posted as a comment on the GitHub issue for review